Blixibon/css_weapons_in_hl2/README.md

 * `materials/models/weapons/w_models` - Materials and textures used by the CS:S weapon worldmodels. *(entire folder)*
 * `materials/models/weapons/v_models` - Materials and textures used by the CS:S weapon viewmodels. *(entire folder)*
 * `sound/weapons` - Sounds used by the CS:S weapons. *(entire folder)*
-* `resource/cs.ttf` - The font containing most of the CS:S weapon icons.
+* `resource/cs.ttf` - The font containing the CS:S weapon icons.

 ---